Newell93/finalcjproject-2016/README.md

 ON clean_kinder_kinder.school_code = clean_school_code.school_code

-WHERE clean_kinder_kinder.enrollment != ''**
+WHERE clean_kinder_kinder.enrollment != ''

+**8.** I then named my new .csv as **master_data.csv**.
+This is what my app runs on.
+I added three variable fields to this set in Excel, but that will be explained later.

-#Filtering Options
+#Filtering and Sorting Options

+This project allows users to filter the massive dataset by one criteria: **city**.
+Partial names work.

+It allows users to filter by high-exemption vaccination rates or low-exemption vaccination rates, and high-enrollment or low-enrollment.
+Some users may want to find schools in the city with the largest percentage of children whos aren't vaccinated because they qualified for a personal belief exemption.
+Other parents may want to sort kindergartens based on enrollment size.

-My goal for this project is to allow users to pick a school by including its partial name, let the app identify a match, and then present pertinent info about the school **[name, location, vaccination rate, belief-exemption rate and other factors]** and a satellite or streetview image.
+This project allow users to pick a school by including its partial name, let the app identify a match, and then present pertinent info about the school **[name, location, vaccination rate, belief-exemption rate and other factors]** and a satellite or streetview image.

-I could also allow them to find schools by looking at a drop-down county menu that could also let them find a list of schools in their area.

-Users can **sort** the data by vaccination rate or belief exemption rate as percentages, ascending or descending.
+Both are ascending and descending.

 #Views and Routes

-Not much to say about these at this point.
-I will include screenshots when the app is built.
+**Index** The index page is fairly simple.
+It contains the project's name, my name, an image of a vaccine *(taken from Wikimedia Commons)*, my search field and a few relevant paragraphs about what the app does.

+**Results** The results page is straightforward.
+The results are filtered by which city was entered and which **sort by** attribute was selected.
+It gives users a clean table to give them the most relevant information regarding their search.

+**Detail** The details page provides even more information than what's contained on the results page.
+It gives the school's name, city, number of enrollment students and an **educated guess** as to whether the school has herd immunity.
+I determined this by adding the vaccination rate and the conditional rate of students about to be vaccinated.
+If the sum of those fields was greater than 95 percent, I said it "probably" has herd immmunity, meaning that if one child were to get sick, the likelihood of it spreading to other kids would be small.
+This 95 percent figure came from the University of Oxford. http://www.ovg.ox.ac.uk/herd-immunity

+*Aggregate**

 #Visualizations